nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > votes shall then    be     counted ; — The person having the greatest Number  of votes for
 # NPl   VX    NSg/J/C NSg/VX V/J     . .
 D   NSg    V      D   W?
 NSg/V/J P  NPl/V C/P
 > President , shall be     the President , if    such  number  be     a   majority of the whole
 # NSg/V     .
 VX    NSg/VX D   NSg       .
-NSg/C NSg/I NSg/V/J NSg/VX D/P NSg      P  D   NSg/J
+NSg/C NSg/I NSg/V/J NSg/VX D/P NSg      P  D   J
 > number  of Electors appointed ; and if    no      person have   such  majority , then    from
 # NSg/V/J P  NPl      V/J       .
 V/C NSg/C NPrSg/P NSg    NSg/VX NSg/I NSg      .
 NSg/J/C P
 > the persons having the highest numbers not   exceeding three on the list of those